-I am currently an Assistant Professor at UCSF working on integrative modeling and host-pathogen interactions.
+I am currently an Assistant Professor at UCSF working on computational structural biology and molecular biophysics.
 Previously I was a postdoctoral researcher UCSF at Prof. Andrej Šali laboratory and at University of Maryland at Prof. Garyk Papoian.
 I obtained a Ph.D. in Molecular Biophysics at Johns Hopkins University and a bachelors degree in Physics at Pontificia Universidad Católica de Chile.

 On my research I use theoretical and computational methods from molecular biophysics, statistical mechanics, stochastic modeling, molecular modeling, and scientific and statistical computing to understand how molecules work.